NASCAR on television and radio: Early years

+1970s

 1979–2000: Flag-to-flag coverage

-CBS Sports President Neal Pilson and motor-sports editor Ken Squier believed that America would watch an entire stock car race live on television.
+CBS Sports President Neal Pilson and motor-sports editor Ken Squier believed that Americans would watch an entire stock car race live on television.
 On February 18, 1979, CBS presented the first flag-to-flag coverage of the Daytona 500.
-Richard Petty won NASCAR's crown-jewel race for the sixth time, but the big story was the post-race fight on the track's infield between Cale Yarborough and Donnie Allison, who crashed together on the final lap while leading.
+Richard Petty won NASCAR's crown-jewel race for the sixth time, but more attention was drawn by the post-race fight on the track's infield between Cale Yarborough and Donnie Allison, who crashed together on the final lap while leading.
 The race drew incredible ratings, in part due to the compelling action both on and off the track, and in part because a major snowstorm on the East Coast kept millions of viewers indoors.

 As time passed, more Winston Cup races ended up on TV.
 ESPN broadcast its first race in 1981, from North Carolina Motor Speedway (its first live race was later in the year at Atlanta International Raceway), and TNN followed in 1991.
-All Cup races were nationally televised by 1985; networks struck individual deals with track owners, and multiple channels carried racing action.
+All Cup races were nationally televised by 1985; networks struck individual deals with track owners, and multiple channels carried racing content.
 Many races were shown taped and edited on Wide World of Sports and syndication services like Mizlou and SETN, but almost all races were live by 1989.
 By 2000, the last year of this arrangement, six networks televised at least one Cup series race: CBS, ABC, ESPN, TNN, TBS, and NBC.

-Also, a growing number of races in the Busch Grand National Series and NASCAR Truck Series were made available for broadcast, and some track owners even threw in support races in lesser series.
-Likewise, Winston Cup qualifying aired on ESPN2 or regional sports network Prime Network.
+At the same time, a growing number of races in the Busch Grand National Series and NASCAR Truck Series were made available for broadcast, and some track owners even included support races in lesser series.
+Likewise, Winston Cup qualifying rounds aired on ESPN2 or regional sports network Prime Network.

-NASCAR wanted to capitalize on its increased popularity even more, so they decided that future deals would be centralized; that is, the networks would negotiate directly with NASCAR for a regular schedule of telecasts.
+NASCAR sought to capitalize on its increased popularity even more, so they decided that future deals would be centralized; that is, the networks would negotiate directly with NASCAR for a regular schedule of telecasts.